karel-3d/zcash-bitcore-docker/README.md

 `./install-patched.sh` for installing my version of bitcore libraries, with a few patches for socket.io communication.

+The parameters will be downloaded into ./params.

-Clean up node modules between installations.
+Clean up node modules between installations (see below).

 Clean up
 --------
 `sudo rm -rf bitcore` for cleaning up node modules (blockchain will stay).
 You will need to install again.

+`sudo rm -rf params` for deleting zcash params.

 `sudo rm -rf datadir` for deleting blockchain.